A bit about us...

 We have three main goals:

-1. To enrich & preserve this magnificent Maine Coon breed
+1. Enrich & preserve the magnificent Maine Coon breed

-3. To eradicate the old-school toxic mindset of breeding being 'in competition'.
-We are all in this for the same goals, there aren't many of us who are striving to be completely ethical, so we MUST encourage and lift each other up..
+We are all in this for the same goals, there aren't many of us who are striving to be completely ethical, so we MUST encourage and lift each other up.

-We haven't done this on a whim, however.
-This journey has been quite an emotional roller-coaster.
+So this journey has been quite an emotional roller-coaster.
 We've had to earn our place (and still have a way to go).
 We respect those breeders who have been breeding and showing for years, decades even.
 I hope to learn as much as I can from those who are generous enough to share their time and knowledge.

 We have several cats now who have budding show careers.
 I have a few people on my side helping me along.
 We're not in it for the ribbons, we'd just like some experience and instruction on breed standard & type.
 Additionally, we hope it helps to build some trust and respect from others to know that we are putting health and type first.